List of cathedrals in Spain

-Today the Spanish cathedrals are major landmarks in their cities, and draw visitors from around the world each year, contributing significantly to the country's tourism.
-The Santiago de Compostela Cathedral has been an important religious pilgrimage site for centuries, and in 2017 received a record 2.6 million visitors.
-24 of these cathedrals have been declared UNESCO World Heritage Sites, either by themselves, like Burgos, or as part of a larger site, generally including the surrounding old town area, as is the case with San Cristóbal de La Laguna or Ibiza.
-Moreover, all but two of them are protected monuments of national cultural interest.
+Today, Spanish cathedrals function not only as centres of religious life but also as significant cultural and architectural landmarks.
+They attract millions of visitors each year, playing a vital role in national tourism.
+Santiago de Compostela Cathedral—an important pilgrimage destination for centuries—received a record 2.6 million visitors in 2017.
+Twenty‑four Spanish cathedrals have been designated UNESCO World Heritage Sites, either individually, as in the case of Burgos, or as components of larger historic areas, such as the old towns of San Cristóbal de La Laguna or Ibiza.
+With the exception of two, all are protected as national cultural monuments.

 List of Roman Catholic Cathedrals

 Bold indicates seat of an archdiocese.